ChrisDuffley/stationPlaylist/addoninternals.md

 ##### Track time analysis: Duration of "selected" tracks

-A few months ago, during a Skype chat with a number of add-on users, someone suggested a feature where NVDA will tell you how long it'll take to play selected tracks.
+During a Skype chat with a number of add-on users in early 2015, someone suggested a feature where NVDA will tell you how long it'll take to play selected tracks.
 Since I was familiar with this concept from JAWS scripts, I decided to work on it as part of add-on 6.0.

 The resulting routine (which is available if you are focused on the main playlist viewer with the playlist loaded) is as follows: